pingiun/aoc-2022-jq/README.md

-run with `jq --null-input --raw-input -f scriptname.jq <input` (the extra options are needed because the actual input is not jsons)
+run with `jq --null-input --raw-input -f scriptname.jq <input` unless a local readme says otherwise
+(the extra options are needed because the actual input is not jsons)